-The Observer ♦ NATIONAL NEWS

-'Old Sparky' under seige

-The electric chair is a
+The electric chair is a symbol of retribution and extreme vengeance."
+Deborah Denno professor Associated Press STARKE, Fla.

-extreme vengeance."

-Deborah Denno

-professor

-Associated Press

-STARKE, Fla.
 Florida lawmakers, who have an almost religious devotion to the state's electric chair, may try to protect "Old Sparky" from a U.S. Supreme Court review by giving condemned inmates the option of death by lethal injection.

-Ghoulish images of executions in Florida's electric chair have led the nation's high

-court to consider whether the state's method of execution is cruel and unusual punishment.
-The court is scheduled to hear arguments in February.
+Ghoulish images of executions in Florida's electric chair have led the nation's high court to consider whether the state's method of execution is cruel and unusual punishment.
+The court is scheduled hear arguments in February.
 Florida House Speaker John Thrasher, a Republican, has said if the state gives death row inmates a choice, the Supreme Court may drop the case.
 When the court agreed to consider the constitutionality of California's gas chamber a few years ago, it dropped the review when the state added the lethal injection option.
 Lawmakers are even considering calling a special legislative session to address the issue.
 The electric chair, which has been used in Florida to execute 240 men and one woman over 75 years, carries a deeper meaning than other forms of execution, said Deborah Denno, a Fordham University professor and death penalty researcher.
 "Execution methods are symbols of bigger things.
 The electric chair is a symbol of retribution and extreme vengeance," Denno said.
-"The electric chair is 'death penalty plus.'
-Electric chair opponents cite several examples of what "Execution methods are they consider symbols of bigger things. "botched"executions in the last decade. symbol of retribution and Flames shot from the top of Jesse Tafero's head in 1990 and from behind the face mask Pedro of Medina in 1997.
+"The extreme electric chair is 'death penalty Electric chair opponents cite several examples of what they consider "botched" executions in the last decade.
+Flames shot from the top Jesse Tafero's head in 1990 and from behind the face mask Medina in 1997.
 Photographs taken in July of Allen Lee Davis showed a large blood stain covering his white burial shirt.
 Pictures of Davis' swollen, bloodied face taken after his execution were posted on the Florida Supreme Court's Web site, resulting in more than a million visits.
 The Davis pictures are evidence in the Supreme Court appeal.
 Old Sparky was replaced before the Davis execution with a new chair that, like the 1920s original, is made of oak and has the same electrical system.
-New rules alter organ allocation Associated Press WASHINGTON Controversial new rules changing the way scarce organs are allocated for transplant will take effect by January under an agreement reached the Clinton administration and memof bers by

-Congress who originally hoped to delay the changes.
+New rules alter organ allocation Associated Press WASHINGTON Controversial new rules changing the way scarce organs are allocated for transplant will take effect by January under an agreement reached the Clinton administration and members of Congress who originally hoped to delay the changes.